loraxx753/Todays-Video/README.md

 <p>We're currently on <json-version></json-version>!</p>
 ```

-Use [main.js](https://github.com/antiPhaseDomain/Silence/blob/master/assets/scripts/main.js).
-Start your javascript from the bottom of this file.
+Use [main.js](https://github.com/antiPhaseDomain/Silence/blob/master/assets/scripts/main.js) as if it were the main module file.

 ## Setting the JSON